yschoe/yschoe.github.io/_posts/2022-02-24--Choe--My-philosopher-ai-questions-answered.markdown

 These are some deep questions(!)
-I asked the Philosopher AI and the responses.
+I asked the Philosopher AI and its responses.
 I got these results when GPT3 was free.
 It is no longer free, but the old answers are thankfully accessible.